avnet-iotconnect/iotc-azurertos-sdk/samples/wfi32iot/QUICKSTART_DEMO.md

 ![Template Screenshot](media/template.png "Template Screenshot")

-* Add the following commands in the *Command* tab:
+* Add the following commands in the *Commands* tab:
   * *led-red*   - Toggle the *Parameter Required* toggle button to *enabled*.
 If parameter is set to "on", the red LED on the board next to the reset switch will be turned on.
   * *led-green* - Toggle the *Parameter Required* toggle button to *enabled*.
 If parameter is set to "on", the red LED on the board next to the reset switch will be turned on.
   * *led-blue*  - Toggle the *Parameter Required* toggle button to *enabled*.
 If parameter is set to "on", the red LED on the board next to the reset switch will be turned on.